 - Works by Nicolas Lancret and Jean-Baptiste Greuze, once seen as mid-tier, now regularly exceed $1.5 million at auction—especially when backed by prior exhibition history at institutions such as the Wallace Collection or Musée Cognacq-Jay.

-These sales reflect an overall rise in both valuation and visibility.
-Unlike trend-driven segments, Rococo gains value through slow accumulation, curatorial validation, and the increasing scarcity of high-quality works entering the market.
+These sales reflect a broader rise in both valuation and visibility.
+Unlike trend-driven segments of the art market, Rococo gains value through slow accumulation, curatorial validation, and the growing scarcity of high-quality works that ever reach the open market.

-Across high-grade Rococo works (typically valued above $500,000), the average annual appreciation rate over the past 15 years has ranged from 5.2% to 8.4%, depending on artist, condition, and historical documentation.
+Across high-grade Rococo works — typically valued above $500,000 — the average annual appreciation rate over the past 15 years has ranged from 5.2% to 8.4%, depending on the artist, condition, and depth of historical documentation.

-Works tied to prominent collections or appearing in academic catalogues command a consistent premium—often 20–30% above baseline estimates.
+Works tied to prominent collections or featured in academic catalogues command a consistent premium, often sitting 20% to 30% above baseline estimates.

 | Time Period | Avg.
 Annual Return (Top 50 Works) | Avg.
 Annual Return (Mid-Tier Works) |